All That Fall: Birth

 If Maddy's entry into the car has sexual connotations, her exit certainly reminds one of childbirth: "Crouch down, Mrs Rooney, crouch down, and get your head in the open … Press her down, sir … Now!
 She’s coming!"

 This is not the only 'birth' in the play.
 When describing his journey home, particularly the portion during the delay, Dan says it was like "being confined" an expression used to describe the concluding state of pregnancy; from the onset of labour to the birth.
 "If an underlying birth-scenario seems far-fetched, we might consider Maddy’s cries at the climax of the station scene: 'The up mail!
 The up mail! (a pun evident earlier in the play) – together with Tommy’s cry: 'She’s coming!’ – and, on the arrival of the down train, the direction (thoroughly in the spirit of the one in Happy Days, which describes Willie as ‘dressed to kill’), 'clashing of couplings'.
 When Dan finally emerges from 'the men’s' Maddy tells him that it is his birthday."
 Immediately after this Maddy begins her recollection of the girl who was not properly born.

 "If [Dan] has a role, it is perhaps that of the gravedigger/obstetrician of the Godot image '[putting] on the forceps’ … Between Death and the Maiden he seems to be the mediator."
 Dan gives birth to death.

 Children

-In this play the old keep on living – Dan, for example, has no idea what age he is and, if he turned out to be a hundred it wouldn't surprise him – but the young die.
+Dan, for example, has no idea what age he is and, if he turned out to be a hundred it wouldn't surprise him – but the young die.
 If a divine being is behind this then his logic is in question.
 According to Richard Coe's interpretation of All That Fall, God kills "… without a reason."